sandra-calvo/Lab2-application-development/README.md

 # PHASE 6
 ## Connect Watson Assistant with your ML model

-### Step X. Create Watson Assistant service on IBM Cloud
+### Step 14.
+Create Watson Assistant service on IBM Cloud
 With IBM Watson™ Assistant service you can build a solution that understands natural-language input and uses machine learning to respond to customers in a way that simulates a conversation between humans.

 Go to your IBM Cloud account and open the catalog.
 Look for Watson Assistant service and click on it.